flame-engine/flame/doc/oxygen.md

 extension of the `Game` class.

 It is called `OxygenGame` and it will give you full access to the Oxygen framework while also having full access to the Flame game loop.

+Instead of using `onLoad`, as you are used to with Flame, `OxygenGame` comes with the `init` method.
+This method is called in the `onLoad` but before the world initialization, allowing you to register components and systems and do anything else that you normally would do in `onLoad`.

 A simple `OxygenGame` implementation example can be seen in the [example folder](https://github.com/flame-engine/flame/tree/main/packages/flame_oxygen/example).